puzzle/ansible-training/content/labs/04.2/_index.en.md

 ### Task 1

 - Rewrite your playbook `motd.yml` without using the `copy` module, but rather using the `template` module.
-- Use a jinja2 template file called `motd.j2` which uses the variable `motd_content`.
+- Use a Jinja2 template file called `motd.j2` which uses the variable `motd_content`.

 ### Task 2

 - Improve the template `motd.j2` by adding the default IP address of the server to the template.
-- Add information about the installed operating system to the motd file aswell.
+- Add information about the installed operating system to the `motd` file as well.

 {{% notice tip %}}
-  Remember using the setup module to get a list of all facts!
+  Remember using the `setup` module to get a list of all facts!
 {{% /notice %}}

 ### Task 3 (Advanced)